pallets/flask/docs/api.rst

 applications.
 A session basically makes it possible to remember information from one request to another.
 The way Flask does this is by using a signed cookie.
-So the user can look at the session contents, but not modify it unless he or she knows the secret key, so make sure to set that to something complex and unguessable.
+So the user can look at the session contents, but not modify it unless they know the secret key, so make sure to set that to something complex and unguessable.

 To access the current session you can use the :class:`session` object: